 Institutions applying for NHMRC funding (both Administering and Participating Institutions) must also be aware of their obligations under the National Redress Scheme for Institutional Child Sexual Abuse – Grant Connected Policy.
 Relevant institutions which have been named in an application for the Redress Scheme or named in the Royal Commission, and which have not joined the Redress Scheme, will be ineligible to access NHMRC funding.

-Additional actions that will be undertaken in 2022 to further raise awareness about the Commonwealth Child Safe Framework include:
+Additional actions that are undertaken to further raise awareness about the Commonwealth Child Safe Framework include the following two sections.

 Staff working with children, or who come in contact with children in the workplace or at a work function, must adhere to child safe professional behaviours, which are listed at Appendix 1.

-NHMRC staff and contractors do not interact with children as part of NHMRC's standard work.
+Our staff and contractors do not interact with children as part of NHMRC's standard work.
 However, staff are required to treat all children with respect and act in accordance with the APS Code of Conduct and APS Values.
-NHMRC's Social Media Policy contains NHMRC's expectations and obligations of its staff when using social media both professionally and as private citizens.
-NHMRC has reviewed and updated its Social Media Policy to include clear direction about child safe behaviours when using social media and digital images of children.
+Our Social Media Policy contains NHMRC's expectations and obligations of its staff when using social media both professionally and as private citizens.
+We have reviewed and updated our Social Media Policy to include clear direction about child safe behaviours when using social media and digital images of children.

 Legislative and agency context and requirements